How to Start a Business in Oregon:

 Get workers' compensation insurance.

-Businesses with employees need to purchase workers' compensation insurance.
+All employers in Oregon are compelled to provide workers’ compensation coverage to their employees.
 You can purchase insurance from any accredited insurance provider.

 Report new hires.